temporalio/documentation/docs/concepts/what-is-a-workflow-definition.md

 ### What is Workflow Versioning?

-Workflow Versioning is the feature that enables the creation of logical branching inside a Workflow Definition based on a developer specified version identifier.
+The Workflow Versioning feature enables the creation of logical branching inside a Workflow Definition based on a developer specified version identifier.
-The feature is intended to be used when a Workflow Definition logic needs to be updated, but there are running Workflow Executions that currently depend on it.
+Use this feature when a Workflow Definition logic needs to be updated, but there are running Workflow Executions that currently depend on it.

 - [How to version Workflow Definitions in Go](/docs/go/versioning)
 - [How to version Workflow Definitions in Java](/docs/java/versioning)